What personal information crypto casinos may ask for, when KYC can appear, and how to reduce unnecessary data sharing.

 | Sometimes | Yes | Yes | |

-| Real Name | No | On withdrawal | Yes |
+| Real Name | Usually no at signup | On withdrawal or review | Yes |

-| Government ID | No | On withdrawal | Yes |
+| Government ID | Usually no at signup | On withdrawal or review | Yes |

-| Proof of Address | No | Sometimes | Yes |
+| Proof of Address | Usually no at signup | Sometimes | Yes |

-| Phone Number | No | Sometimes | Yes |
+| Phone Number | Usually no at signup | Sometimes | Yes |

-| Selfie | No | Rarely | Sometimes |
+| Selfie | Usually no at signup | Rarely or on review | Sometimes |

 What Happens to Your Data?

-- Encrypted storage — your documents are stored securely
+- Storage - how documents are protected

 At disreputable casinos: